International students add diversity and varied perspectives to USD programs

 English Proficiency Examination Scores

-An official score report from the Test of English as a Foreign Language (TOEFL-iBT) or the International English Language Testing System (IELTS) is required of all international applicants.
+An official score report from the Test of English as a Foreign Language (TOEFL-iBT) , International English Language Testing System (IELTS), or Duolingo English Test is required of all international applicants.
 TOEFL iBT and IELTS scores must be no more than two years old from the time you submit your online application.

-Minimum score requirements for TOEFL or IELTS vary per program, please verify with your enrollment advisor what scores are required for the program you’re applying to.
+Minimum score requirements for TOEFL iBT, IELTS Academic and Duolingo tests vary per program, please verify with your enrollment advisor what scores are required for the program you’re applying to.

 Applicants will need to designate the University of San Diego Office of Graduate Admission as a recipient of their score report.